lfields90/UI-UX-Galaxy-Meme-Challenge/README.md

 Your users should be able to:

-- View the UI/UX Designers Designed Meme's and
+- View the UI/UX Designers Designed Meme's
 - See the `active` card denoted by the blue border and `Most Popular Option` button

 ## Where to find everything